Noom or MyFitnessPal: paid coaching vs free tracking?

 Verdict

-Support without the heavy price tag
+The support without the high price

 FoodCraft adapts your recipes and plans your meals.
 AI, not a $60/month subscription.